-In addition, decisions about historical value were made far from the sites where the documents were created.
+"Notably over the last twenty years or so, we have been either avoiding or ignoring the tough decisions involved in the undertaking of records destruction.... by records managers often without appropriate support."118 In addition, decisions about historical value were made far from the sites where the documents were created.
 Because the RCMP Sled Dogs Report gave no information about the contents of the RCMP records schedules, readers also lack information on what documentation originally existed, or what disposition was made of it.
 This comment says nothing about motives.
-As the RCMP Sled Dogs Report asserted, the destruction may well have been motivated by the high cost of management and not by worries about what the records might reveal.
-119
+As the RCMP Sled Dogs Report asserted, the destruction may well have been motivated by the high cost of management and not by worries about what the records might reveal.119

-The RCMP Sled Dogs Report also cited an unrelated passage in the National Archives Act to suggest erroneously that the destruction of records under departmental control was somehow under the authority of the National Archivist.
+The RCMP Sled Dogs Report also cited an unrelated passage in the National Archives Act to suggest erroneously that the destruction of records under departmental control was somehow under the authority of the national archivist.
 In fact the subsection quoted (4 [3]) relates to records already under National Archives control and thus has no relevance to the detachment records under discussion.
 The RCMP Sled Dogs Report also alleged that records relating to destruction of dogs in Pangnirtung in 1955 "would have been destroyed in 1957, in accordance with the policies established between the National Archivist and the RCMP."
 But the RCMP in 1957 could not act in accordance with legislation passed thirty years later.
-And it is equally misleading for the RCMP Sled Dogs Report to continue, "The destruction of certain RCMP records was done in accordance with its statutory obligations, pursuant to the National Archives of Canada Act."120
+And it is equally misleading for the RCMP Sled Dogs Report to continue, "The destruction of certain RCMP records was done in accordance with its statutory obligations, pursuant to the National Archives of Canada Act."120 schedules do exist and that disclosure of all relevant decisions could help to clear the air.

-For the sake of better historical understanding, it would have been desirable for the RCMP Review Team to research and describe the records schedules that were created over the years, along with lists of which records were, in fact, destroyed.
-The QTC's researchers believe that these record schedules do exist and that disclosure of all relevant decisions could help to clear the air.
 The RCMP had a statutory right to destroy records, but it was not obliged to do so.
 The destruction that is thought to have taken place was unfortunate.
-In addition, if any records have survived in detachment files, in private hands or in hitherto-unsearched places in the National Capital Region, knowledge of their existence and a plan for their management would be welcome.
+In addition, if any records have survived in detachment files, in private hands, or in hitherto-unsearched places in the National Capital Region, knowledge of their existence and a plan for their management would be welcome.
 They would not only help Canadians understand the hardships Inuit experienced, they would also enrich our understanding of the contributions of Canada's national police force to sovereignty and effective occupation on the frontiers of Canadian expansion in the mid-20th century.